sle314/arduino/README.md

 The device and its sensors/actuators are registered on an Actility gateway.
 Their values and methods are stored on and can be viewed and used through the gateway without direct access to the device itself.

-The project also provides a web-application for associating gateways with and adding/removing sensors to the device.
+The project also provides a web-application for associating gateways with the device and its sensors and adding/removing sensors to the device.
 It currently uses a TinkerKit! shield and its modules, but it should be possible to use others as well.

 The shield/modules and their methods need to be added to the app/settings/local.py configuration file alongside the TinkerKit! values which can be used as an example.
 The shield pins need to be associated with the arduino pins and the module methods need to be defined so they can be used on the arduino side of the YUN.